skip to main content

 Cliff Robb

-Cliff A. Robb is an associate professor of Consumer Science at the University of Wisconsin, Madison.
+Cliff A. Robb is an associate professor of Consumer Science at the University of Wisconsin-Madison.
 He is the faculty director for the personal finance program in the School of Human Ecology.
 His research interests include financial decision-making (with an emphasis on the relationship between financial knowledge and observable financial behavior), college student financial behavior, and financial satisfaction and well-being.

 California Residents, view the California Disclosures and Privacy Policy for info on what we collect about you.